Biden to meet Brazil's Lula for talks on climate, democracy

 "The two presidents are going to talk about how we can advance our shared commitment to promote, strengthen and defend democracy, not just in our respective countries but in the hemisphere and the world," a senior Biden administration official told reporters ahead of the talks.

-Relations between the Western Hemisphere's two largest democracies had been lukewarm under Lula's far-right predecessor Bolsonaro.
+Relations between the hemisphere's two largest democracies had been lukewarm under Lula's far-right predecessor.

 Bolsonaro flew to Florida two days before his term ended on Jan.
 1, having challenged the results of the Oct.
 30 runoff election that he narrowly lost to Lula.
 Days later a violent movement of election-denying Bolsonaro supporters stormed Brazil’s presidential palace, Congress and Supreme Court.